 - Choosing the right exercises - how do you go about deciding what exercises to use

 - Forced rest periods in BJJ training - BJJ has no real seasons, make sure you make your own

-- An example training program for BJJ - bringing it all together with an example program
+- An example training program for BJJ - bringing it all together with a free downloadable sample program

 1. Complement your BJJ training

 If your strength and conditioning outside of BJJ is too intense, too often, guess what?
 Your BJJ training is going to suffer.
 I've done it, everyone has done it.
 You train 'like a madman' in the gym and then go to BJJ class the next day and can't move for sh*t.
 People that you normally tap with ease are suddenly passing your guard and threatening you with subs.